A guide to private renting in the UK: tenants’ rights in 2024

 Letting agents vs renting directly from private landlords

-Letting agents act as an intermediary between you and the landlord of a property.
+Letting agents act as an intermediary between you and the landlord of a rented property.
 Going through a letting agency is much more common and there are plenty to choose from.
 Their job is to represent both parties, manage the property, and act as the point of communication.

 There are no loyalty expectations when it comes to using letting agents.
 You can view properties with as many agencies as you want; you’ll only enter a rental agreement once you’ve decided on the property.